Annapurna Circuit Trek 14 Days

 Price Includes

-• Surface transfer from Kathmandu – to Beshisahar by private vehicle and from Beshisahar to Jagat by a local jeep
+• Surface transfer from Kathmandu to Besisahar by tourist vehicle and from Besisahar to Dharapani by private jeep.

-• Assistant trekking guides walking with the group to support as necessary (1 assistant guide for 4 trekkers)
+• Assistant trekking guides to support the group as needed (1 assistant guide for every 4 trekkers).

 Price Excludes